** Academic credit points = CP

 The internship program is an annual course which awards four credit points.
 A student must complete the course in its entirety to receive the 4 credits.
 Partial credit is not available.

 The cancellation of this course is possible until the first day of the second semester (both for regular and research tracks).

-Is the world ready for Digital Information Warfare?
-Can countries face a digital attack on national, public, security, and business information systems?
+Is the world ready for digital information disruption?
+A disruption that can grow to become a full-scale cyber warfare?
+Can countries face a digital attack on national, public, security, and business information systems and critical infrastructure?
 Are countries prepared to prevent and contain a variety of cyber threats in a way that will allow for the continuation of proper conduct of life systems in the country?
-Will ‘digital terrorism’ replace physical terror in the future?
 Can our new ‘digital global village’ survive a cyber warfare attack?

-The above questions present little of the various scenarios that the cyber threat includes.
-The concept of cyber threats began to appear about 3 decades ago.
-It began at the end of the 1980s, shortly after the appearance of the first PC in the world, and it rose with the birth of the Internet to the world in the mid-1990s.
-Over the past 2 decades, the cyber threat has taken on an entirely new dimension and is now attributed as one of the most critical threats in the world.
+Over the past two decades, the cyber threat has taken on an entirely new dimension and is now attributed as one of the most critical threats in the world.
 It includes all types of information infrastructures, social networks, national information assets, financial industries and commerce, business and commercial entities, security information assets and any entity that holds various types of information, including the private individual who currently holds significant digital information for his personal needs.

 Today, our world experiences daily cyber-attacks on many information infrastructures for various purposes which can and do significantly harm countries in every sector.
 In our growing digital world, the cyber threat will increase and its power presents a particularly significant challenge for understanding and addressing.